LeoBlanchette/switchboardtechservices.com/content/posts/why-use-protonmail/index.md

 ## How Google Snoops (and Why Its Worse Than You Think)

-Lets be honest: Google reads your mail like a nosy neighbor with binoculars.
+Google reads your mail like a nosy neighbor with binoculars.

 Every receipt you get from Amazon?
 Logged.
 Every flight confirmation, appointment, or "you up?" message?
 Indexed.